Jaimenms/cocus-challenge/coding-second-exercise/README.md

 ## Install

-Clone this respository and run the following command:
+Clone this repository and run the following command:

 ```bash
 pip install -r requirements.txt